iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 ## Backlog system {#backlog}

+### Product Backlog vs Sprint Backlog (how they relate)

+- The **Product Backlog** is the single ordered list of everything we might build, fix, or improve.
+The Product Owner owns the ordering.
+- The **Sprint Backlog** is the subset of Product Backlog items we commit to deliver in the current sprint, plus the plan (tasks) to deliver them.

+In other words, we plan and prioritise in the Product Backlog, and we execute a committed slice of that work in each sprint via the Sprint Backlog.

-### What goes in the backlog
+### What goes into the Product Backlog

-I keep one backlog that includes:
+I keep one Product Backlog that includes:

+- **Features and improvements:** new capabilities and enhancements that deliver user or business value.
+- **Defects (bugs):** issues where the system behaves incorrectly and needs correction.
+- **Reliability work (stability and resilience):** work that reduces outages and prevents repeat incidents, such as:
+  - fixing recurring failures and timeouts,
-- features and improvements,
+  - improving error handling and retries,
+  - reducing crash rates,
-- defects and reliability work,
+  - strengthening monitoring and alerting,
-- operational readiness tasks,
-- technical debt,
-- risk reduction items (for example, proof-of-concept tasks, performance checks, security improvements).
+  - improving performance bottlenecks that cause instability.
+- **Operational readiness work:** work needed to run the service safely in production, such as runbooks, dashboards, alerts, on-call readiness, and release/rollback procedures.
+- **Technical debt:** cleanup and refactoring work that reduces complexity and makes future changes safer and faster.
+- **Risk reduction work:** we run short, time-boxed investigations (often called a **spike**) to remove the biggest unknowns before we commit to a larger build.
+For example, we make a minimal end-to-end test of the riskiest integration step (we authenticate to the vendor API in a test environment, perform one real call, parse the response, and handle one failure case such as timeout or throttling) so we learn what will break early.
+We finish the spike with evidence and a clear decision (what we learned, what risks remain, and what we will build next).

 ### How work becomes “real” work (not random requests)

-A request becomes a backlog item only after I capture:
+A request becomes a backlog item only after we capture:
 - the outcome it enables (what user value or business value it creates),
 - the success measure (what observable signal proves it worked),
 - the constraints (for example, privacy/security needs, release window constraints, vendor lead time),